Maelabad/Naive-Rag-Chatbot/README.md

 rm -rf faiss_index
 # then ingest again via the app or CLI
 ```
-- If the LLM call fails or returns an unexpected object, enable debug output (I can add this) and share the raw output so I can update the extractor.

 Known limitations
 - The summarization and reranker require additional packages (CrossEncoder models, heavy HF models) and may download large models on first run.
 - FAISS persistence uses pickle; consider alternatives for production.

-Next steps (suggested)
-- Add a debug toggle to show raw LLM responses (helpful for adapting to Groq responses).
-- Add UI buttons for explicit "Save index" / "Reload index" and show index document counts.
-- Add support for folder ingestion (recursively ingest a directory).

-If you'd like, I can add the debug toggle and the explicit Save/Reload buttons next — tell me which one to implement first.